Laudato si': Other topics

 According to a New York Times summary, the encyclical is "sweeping" in scope and is wide-ranging (80 pages / 45,000 words), including mentions of such topics as urban planning, agricultural economics, biodiversity, and cultural protection.
 On agricultural economics, the Pope speaks favourably of the "great variety of small-scale food production systems which feed the greater part of the world's peoples", whose benefits include use of only modest amounts of land and the production of less waste.
 His examples include "small agricultural parcels, in orchards and gardens, hunting and wild harvesting [and] local fishing".
 Family and subsistence farming in these contexts should be able to survive and flourish alongside agribusiness.

 An intensified pace of social evolution in modern times leads to a phenomenon which Francis calls "rapidification" (paragraph 18).
 The term translates the words "rapidación" (Spanish) and "rapidizzazione" (Italian), which appear together in the Italian text of the letter.
 Celia Hammond, of the University of Notre Dame Australia, considers the term, although new to her, "a perfect description of our 21st century world, particularly in developed countries like Australia".

 The encyclical also gives voice to the Pope's opposition to abortion, embryonic stem cell research and population control, saying that respect for creation and human dignity go hand in hand.
 "Since everything is interrelated", Francis says, "concern for the protection of nature is also incompatible with the justification of abortion."
 According to the Pope, we cannot "genuinely teach the importance of concern for other vulnerable beings, however troublesome or inconvenient they may be, if we fail to protect a human embryo, even when its presence is uncomfortable and creates difficulties."

-Laudato si opposes gender theory and supports "valuing one's own body in its femininity or masculinity".
+Laudato si supports "valuing one's own body in its femininity or masculinity".
 In acknowledging differences, the Pope states "we can joyfully accept the specific gifts of another man or woman, the work of God the Creator, and find mutual enrichment".